You are Not Broken, Just Out of Balance

 That’s not you failing.
 That’s your nervous system stuck in survival mode.
 When your brain is constantly scanning for threats, you don’t have space to think clearly, let alone reflect on what matters most to you.

-Over time, this chronic stress response rewires how you see yourself.
+Over time, this chronic stress response can rewire how you perceive yourself.
 It feeds self-doubt:

 It’s not who you are — it’s what your system has adapted to.
 The good news?
-With the right support, you can come back into balance — and back to yourself.
+With the right support, you can regain balance — and return to yourself.

 Has stress changed how you see yourself?